eclipse-ibeji/ibeji/docs/design/README.md

 ### Overview

-The initial Providers will implement simple resources - the AmbientAirTemperature property and the send_notification command.
+The initial Providers will implement basic resources - the AmbientAirTemperature property and the send_notification command.

 ### Interfaces